 Who Performs Hair Loss Consultations at Bernstein Medical?

-All of our hair loss consultations are performed personally by one of our board certified dermatologists.
+All of our hair loss consultations are performed personally by one of our board certified physicians.
 We do not utilize “sales staff” or “consultants.”

 Will the Doctor at the Consultation Also Perform the Surgical Procedure?